Housing Information for Parents

 Checking In On Your Student

 Please note that the university and housing staff may not disclose any information from a student's record.
 This includes a student's room, building, or mailbox information.
-If any parent is concerned about the well-being of their student, they must contact the Office of Residence Life and request a wellness check.
+If any parent is concerned about the well-being of their student, they must contact the Office of Residence Life and Housing and request a wellness check.
 For more information regarding student rights, please review the Family Educational Rights and Privacy Act (FERPA).

 All students desiring to live on campus, must part-take in the university's meal plan.
 There are three meal plan options: bronze, silver, or gold.
 For more information about these options, please visit Meal Plan Options.
 All cost associated with the meal plans are subject to change.
 Additionally, all updated charges regarding Housing and Meal plan costs will be posted later this year.

 The college experience at Coppin State University begins with the Office of Admissions.
 Did you know you can apply to Coppin State University from our website?
-Whether you're an international student or a student from the United States, the Admissions Office is there to help you navigate your college experience.
+Whether you're an international student or a student from the United States, the Admissions Office is there to help you navigate your college admissions experience.
 Please visit the Admissions section to address any questions about the campus or the admissions process.

 Questions regarding your student's bill and payment plans can be addressed at the Bursar and Student Accounts Office.
 You can visit the Bursar Office and Student Accounts section.
 Please note that any payments regarding Housing must also be made at this office.
-If you're inquiring about your Housing Fee and would like to make a payment, please call 410.951.6767.
+If you're inquiring about your student's Housing Fee and would like to make a payment, please call 410.951.6767.
 You'll be asked for the student's ID number and the credit card number upon the start of the phone call.

 Financial Aid is a great way to assist with the cost of your student's college education.
 If you have questions regarding financial aid, please visit the Financial Aid section.
 Financial Aid can be contacted by phone at 410.951.3636 or you can Send an Email, and a member of their staff will be in contact with you.